mmorey/MDMCoreData/README.md

 [![Twitter: @xzolian](https://img.shields.io/badge/contact-@xzolian-blue.svg?style=flat)](https://twitter.com/xzolian)

 MDMCoreData is a growing collection of classes that make working with Core Data easier.
-It does not try to hide Core Data but instead enforces best practices and reduce boiler plate code.
+It does not try to hide Core Data but instead enforces best practices and reduces boiler plate code.
 It is a much better alternative to using the Xcode Core Data Template.
 All classes are documented and a majority are unit tested.

 * __MDMPersistenceController (iOS, OS X)__ - A handy controller that sets up an efficient Core Data stack with support for creating multiple child managed object contexts.
 It has a built-in private managed object context that does asynchronous saving for you with a SQLite store.